rliffredo/advent-of-code/aoc_20/README.md

 "hint" that this is a small number, and that elementary operations could be done in a much more efficient way.
 Maybe the assumption is that in such cases you would directly use numpy?

+Another round of optimization, this time with subsequent algorithm refactoring, brought to another nice speed increase.
+The idea was to get rid of the tuple maintaining the two last times the number was spoken.
+Doing so, allowed getting rid of quite a few checks, for cases that were not happening any longer.
+Also, getting rid of the tuple allowed to reduce the number of object allocated, giving a good improvement as well.
+Now, the time is down to approximately 10s, and again, the "hot path" is either on the increment operator (when using `while` loop) or in the for declaration.